Security guards loss prevention

 Information supplied by Paul Baker

-Extensive security experience across Australia in corporate security risk management of incidents.
-Qualifications in Security Risk management, investigations, and executive protection.
-Military service in explosives and information gathering operations in specialised unit
+Extensive experience across Australia in security risk management of incidents in corporate security Qualifications in Security Risk management, investigations, and executive protection.
+Military service in explosives and information gathering operations across Australia in specialised unit

 Instrumental in preventing or reducing crime statistics across a wide range of industries with practical experience learnt from the front lines of security over twenty years of service.